FreaxW/demo/README.md

 ## Clone or download
   >To download the project.:ok:
 ## Explore
   >To browse other people's project and fork.:airplane::airplane::airplane:
+## To mkdir in github
+  >Create new file, Enter a '/' after the file name and press Enter.